nosix/PyMineHub/README.md

 By applying the `command` decorator to the method, the method name becomes the command name.
 The method parameters must be `CommandContext` and `str`.

-Use the overload decorator to provide the method signature to the client.
+Use the `overload` decorator to provide the method signature to the client.
-Signatures are used to indicate usage.
+Signatures are used to indicate usage of the command.
-The method parameters must be `CommandContext` and the types defined in `pyminehub.mcpe.command.annotation`.
+The parameters of the method with `overload` decorator must be `CommandContext` and the types defined in `pyminehub.mcpe.command.annotation`.

-When calling a method, wrapping in the types in `pyminehub.mcpe.command.annotation` will enable overloading.
+When calling the method, wrapping in the types in `pyminehub.mcpe.command.annotation` will enable overloading.
-The method names may be the same.
+For that reason, The method names may be the same.

 ## Client